ranking-agent/strider/README.md

 # Strider

-### A web service and API for Strider, the knowledge provider querying, answer generation and ranking service for ARAGORN.
+__A web service and API for Strider, the knowledge-provider querying, answer generating, ranking module of ARAGORN.__

-This serivce accepts a [translator reasoner standard message](https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI) and constructs a knowledge graph by
+This service accepts a biomedical question as a [Translator reasoner standard message](https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI) and asynchronously generates results in the same format.

 ## Demonstration